rachithaiyappa/rachithaiyappa.github.io/_posts/2019-06-06-Follow your gut.md

 A snippet,<br />
-Not so long ago, after a certain stage of one’s education in Germany, before they proceed with their careers, a short stint in the military or a civil service was mandatory.
+Not so long ago, after a certain stage of one’s education in Germany, before they proceeded with their careers, a short stint in the military or a civil service was mandatory.
 Pawel chose the latter and spoke fondly (like he did, about many things) of his experiences and concluded it with this,
 ***<div align="center"> “Everything you do, changes you” </div>***
 <br />